-- 1. Registrars are recommended to work with a NCOALink licensee to create a list of voters from your town whose addresses have changed according to the U.S.Postal Service.
+- Registrars are recommended to work with a NCOALink licensee to create a list of voters from your town whose addresses have changed according to the U.S. Postal Service.
 There are several NCOALink licensees you may use.
-Below are a couple of them who have been offering data processing services to CT Registrars and who receive the state-wide registry list from the SOTS: - I. Lorton Data has been providing data processing services to CT Registrars since 1996.
-For their order form and prices go to lortondata.com - II.
-ROAST, LLC has been offering their services to CT Registrars of Voters since 2013.
-For their order form and prices go to roast-ct.org/canvass - 2.
-Start Canvass in CVRS -- Go to "Activities" "Canvass" "Start Canvass"
+Below are a couple of them who have been offering data processing services to CT Registrars and who receive the state-wide registry list from the SOTS: - I. ROAST, LLC has been offering their services to CT Registrars of Voters since 2013.
+For their order form and prices go to roast-ct.org/canvass - II.
+S D Associates is a Hartford-based public affairs and political consulting firm.
+Among the services it offers to Registrars of Voters are Voter Canvass Cards, National Change of Address Services and Polling